 My husband works in the tech industry and has taken many standardized tests for various certifications.
+He aims to take one every single year!
 These tests are not cheap so it was to his advantage to pass them on the first try.

 I want my children to learn now that they do not need to fear high stakes tests.
 They are capable of doing well through preparation and careful test taking strategies.
 And if they don’t do well, it just identifies areas that need improvement.

 This is a hard question to answer, because there isn’t a single one best test for every homeschool.

 When I was deciding which test to administer, I had a few criteria: